finbourne/workflow-sdk-csharp/sdk/docs/EventHandlersApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new EventHandlersApi(config);
-            var scope = "scope_example";  // string | The scope that identifies a Task Definition var code = "code_example";  // string | The code that identifies a Task Definition var updateEventHandlerRequest = new UpdateEventHandlerRequest(); // UpdateEventHandlerRequest | The data to update a Task Definition
+            var scope = "scope_example";  // string | The scope that identifies an Event Handler var code = "code_example";  // string | The code that identifies an Event Handler var updateEventHandlerRequest = new UpdateEventHandlerRequest(); // UpdateEventHandlerRequest | The data to update an Event Handler

             try
             {
-                // [EXPERIMENTAL] UpdateEventHandler: Update an existing Task Definition EventHandler result = apiInstance.UpdateEventHandler(scope, code, updateEventHandlerRequest);
+                // [EXPERIMENTAL] UpdateEventHandler: Update an existing Event handler EventHandler result = apiInstance.UpdateEventHandler(scope, code, updateEventHandlerRequest);
                 Debug.WriteLine(result);
             }